Northern New Jersey Orff Schulwerk Association

 Picture

-WHEN: Saturday, October 15 from 9:00am-1:00pm
+WHEN: Saturday, September 21st from 9am-1pm

 PARKING: The closest parking lot to Hunziker Hall is Lot 3.
 However, the gate at Entrance 3 is typically closed for workshops.
 To access this lot, enter at Entrance 4.
 Make the fifth right (where it says Lot 4 Row E) and follow until the road curves.
 Turn left after the Do Not Enter sign and this will lead you to Lot 3.
 For a map on how to access this lot, click here.